 Finding Help for Valium Abuse

 Valium withdrawal symptoms can range from uncomfortable to fatal, depending on how much you taken and how long you’ve been abusing the drug.
 Heavy users may have seizures if they try to stop taking Valium too quickly.
 Medically supervised detox centers offer a safe, structured environment for benzodiazepine withdrawal, including a gradual dose reduction to wean you off the drug.

 But recovering from Valium abuse isn’t just about clearing toxins from your body.
-To achieve a full recovery, you need a holistic Valium addiction treatment program that offers intensive psychotherapy, family counseling, group support and alternative therapeutic modalities.
+To achieve a full recovery, you need a holistic Valium addiction treatment program that offers intensive psychotherapy, family counseling, group support, and alternative therapeutic modalities.
 At Black Bear Lodge, we provide comprehensive recovery services in a serene, forested setting in the mountains of northern Georgia.
-Call our toll-free number 24 hours a day for support and to speak to an admissions coordinator about treatment options.
+Call us at 706-914-2327 for support and to speak to an admissions coordinator about treatment options.

 1 “Human Performance Drug Fact Sheet.”
 National Highway Traffic Safety Administration, Pp. 29-33.
 Accessed Apr.
 9, 2018.